IQSS/dataverse/doc/release-notes/7084-crawlable-file-access.md

 Using this API, ``wget --recursive`` (or similar crawling client) can be used to download all the files in a dataset, preserving the file names and folder structure; without having to use the download-as-zip API.
-In addition to being faster (zippig is a relatively resource-intensive operastion on the server side), this process can be restarted if interrupted (with ``wget --continue`` or equivalent) - unlike zipped multi-file downloads that always have to start from the beginning.
+In addition to being faster (zipping is a relatively resource-intensive operation on the server side), this process can be restarted if interrupted (with ``wget --continue`` or equivalent) - unlike zipped multi-file downloads that always have to start from the beginning.